 - A radiologist or cardiologist will place a needle into the groin blood vessel.
 A guidewire and a long tube (catheter) will be passed through this needle.

 - The catheter is moved into the aorta.
-The doctor can see live images of the aorta on a TV-like monitor, and x-rays are used to guide the catheter to the correct position.
+The doctor can see live images of the aorta on a TV-like monitor.
+X-rays are used to guide the catheter to the correct position.

 - Once the catheter is in place, dye is injected into it.
 X-ray images are taken to see how the dye moves through the aorta.
 The dye helps detect any blockages in blood flow.